Incapable (Keyshia Cole song): Composition and lyrics

-Critical reception
+Reception

 "Incapable" was met with generally positive reviews from music critics.
 Royal Bey from The Source felt that the "strong" ballad reflects Cole's "uncanny" ability to hold "beautiful" notes.
 Da'Shan Smith of Billboard labeled the song as an example of traditional R&B and declared that Cole "flirts with mixing trap 808s beneath the old swing of the '60s" on the song.
 According to Ken Hamm from Soul Bounce, "Incapable" is a ballad about "coming to terms with the fact that the one you want just isn't the one for you".
 Hamm further added that Cole uses "an old school sound blending blues, gospel and even a little country and lyrics that feel personal yet poetic" and described the first verse as "a come to Jesus" one.

 An editor from TheGrio thought that the song "talks about a lover who simply doesn't have what it takes", while Biana Garwood of Ebony deemed it as a "melancholy" track.
 Keithan Samuels, writing for Rated R&B, classified "Incapable" as part of Cole's "solid foundation on songs related to love and relationships" and praised Cole's consistency of singing love songs.
 James Wong of Tokyo Weekender described the song as "distinctively Keyshia", while Tony Centeno from Vibe described it as "unique".

+Commercially, "Incapable" debuted at number 30 on the US Adult R&B Airplay chart for the week ending October 21, 2017, and later peaked at number 19 on the chart dated January 27, 2018, spending a total of 19 weeks on the listing.
+The song also reached number 19 on the Hot R&B Songs chart dated November 11, 2017.
+Following its airplay gains on the Urban AC format, it entered the R&B/Hip-Hop Airplay chart, where it peaked at number 50 on the issue dated January 20, 2018.